SssiiiSssiii/ArabicTextCleaner/README.md

 # ArabicTextCleaner

 * Tokenization: Breaking down Arabic text into individual words or tokens.
-* Normalization: Standardizing text by converting characters to their base forms (التجذيع)
+* Normalization: Standardizing text by converting characters to their base forms.
 * Stop Word Removal: Eliminating common and less informative words like articles and conjunctions.
-* Stemming: Reducing words to their root forms to enhance text analysis and information retrieval.
+* Stemming: Reducing words to their root forms to enhance text analysis and information retrieval. (التجذيع)
 * These preprocessing steps are essential for enhancing the quality and usability of Arabic text data in various `NLP` and machine learning tasks.
 * Feel free to use and contribute to this repository to advance our Arabic text processing projects.